 I’ve lived here my whole life and have photographed New York City extensively for the last 14 years.
 I’ve taught photography tours and workshops to travelers from all over the world, and that has helped me better understand how people perceive New York.
 Here are some of my favorite tips to help people understand the city and to get the most out of their photography in New York.

-When you take these photos, try to take them at the right times of day.
+When you take these photos of New York City, try to take them at the right times of the day.
 If you are going to take a shot that everyone else takes, make sure it’s as good as it can possibly be.
 Go out in the best lighting conditions (often early morning, late afternoon, dusk, and night), and consider going out in the rain or snow.
 Bad weather often yields the most beautiful photographs.

 2. Take unique and weird photographs

-Wander, get lost, have no agenda but taking photographs, and take what New York gives you.
+Wander, get lost, have no agenda but take photographs, and take what New York gives you.
 These photographs will be unique, and they will not be able to be created by anyone else.

 Favorite locations for Street Photography: 5th Avenue from 57th-42nd Street, 42nd Street, 34th Street, SoHo, East Village, Lower East Side, on the subway system, anywhere on Broadway, Chinatown, Coney Island, Bushwick, Williamsburg, and wandering aimlessly.